3qilabs/awetestlib/README.md

 After completing this guide you will be able to run tests locally from command line or from an IDE

+v0.1.29pre2 fixes an issue with running scripts against Safari on OSX

 ------------

 ## Prerequisites